cgil/simmer/PRD.md

 ### Fast & Simple Capture

 -   The user can add a new recipe to the catalog by pasting a single URL.
--   Minimal manual editing required after extraction.
+-   Minimal manual editing required after extraction (i.e., AI does most of the work).

 ### Accurate AI Extraction

--   Correctly identifies at least 90% of recipe titles, ingredient lists, and instructions without user intervention.
+-   Correctly identifies at least 90% of recipe titles, ingredient amounts/units, instructions, and other metadata without user intervention.

 ### Clean, Organized Storage

 -   The user can browse or search for recipes by title, ingredient, or auto-generated tags.
+-   Recipes store a **base number of servings** and per-ingredient **quantity + unit** data for improved scaling.

 ### Optimized Cooking View

 -   Step-by-step instructions in large, easy-to-read text, accessible on mobile devices.
+-   Ingredient amounts dynamically adjust based on the chosen serving size.

 ### Scalable Serving Sizes

--   Easily adjust ingredient amounts for the desired serving count.
+-   Users can adjust ingredient amounts for the desired serving count.
+-   The system handles sensible rounding and updates references in instructions accordingly.

 ---